integr8ly/integreatly-operator/test-cases/tests/upgrade/n01b-mesure-downtime-during-openshift-upgrade.md

    >
    > Once it's finished, it should print out "Upgrade completed!" (it could take ~1 hour)

-7. Go to the OpenShift console, go through all the `redhat-rhmi-` prefixed namespaces and verify that all routes (Networking -> Routes) of RHMI components are accessible
+7. Go to the OpenShift console, go through all the `redhat-managed-api-` prefixed namespaces and verify that all routes (Networking -> Routes) of RHOAM components are accessible

    > If some of the routes are not accessible, try again later.
 If they won't come up in the end, report the issue.